832 deaths in 24 hours: Spain's worst day for Covid 19 deaths

 Spain's Defence Minister Margarita Robles told a Spanish TV programme earlier this week soldiers tasked with disinfecting the homes as part of the fight against coronavirus were discovering abandoned bodies.

-She said: 'The army, during some visits, has seen elderly people absolutely abandoned, if not dead in their beds.
+She said: "The army, during some visits, has seen elderly people absolutely abandoned, if not dead in their beds."

 Spanish government forced to return 'faulty' coronavirus testing kits to ChinaHer comments have been criticised by senior nursing home workers who say the problem has been that undertakers were saturated by the number of deaths and could not cope.